Buck Hedges

 A resume can list many facts about a person, neatly jammed into a single 8 1/2" x 11" sheet of paper.
 All the work-related facts a hiring manager would care to know.
 They seldom say much about the individual, however.
 Someone who looks great on paper may not be that pleasant to work with.
 Just by looking at a resume, any applicant, no matter how well qualified, is still an unknown quality.

-All right, let's be honest: After about 5 minutes (or less), all resumes start to look the same.
+Let's be honest: After about 5 minutes (or less), all resumes start to look the same.

 If you are here, you are looking to find who exactly what kind of person I am.
 This page contains a brief biography, which will hopefully give you an idea of what kind of employee I am—backstory, if you will.
 If you're only perusing to see what kind of work I can do, skip this and move on to my portfolio.
 Your time is important, after all.